marcofugaro/browserslist-to-esbuild/readme.md

 > Use [browserslist](https://github.com/browserslist/browserslist) with [esbuild](https://esbuild.github.io/).

-Allows you to use use browserslist and pass the correct browsers to esbuild's [target](https://esbuild.github.io/api/#target) option.
+Allows you to use browserslist and pass the correct browsers to esbuild's [target](https://esbuild.github.io/api/#target) option.

 ## Install